paulgazz/kmax/README.md

 If you cannot get a configuration or it is still not buildable, see the [Troubleshooting](#troubleshooting) section.

-## Use Cases
+## Advanced Uses

 By default, `klocalizer` checks each architecture's Kconfig constraints against the Kbuild constraints for the given compilation unit.
 The following are examples of how to customize this process.

-### Controlling the Search of Architectures
+- Controlling the Search of Architectures

     Use `-a` to only search a specific architecture.

         klocalizer -a x86_64 drivers/usb/storage/alauda.o

     Specify multiple `-a` arguments to search the given architectures in given order.

         klocalizer -a x86_64 -a sparc drivers/watchdog/cpwd.o

     Specify `-a` and `-all` to search all architectures, trying the ones given in `-a` first.

         klocalizer -a x86_64 -a arm --all drivers/watchdog/cpwd.o

-### Generating an Arbitrary Configuration for an Architecture
+- Generating an Arbitrary Configuration for an Architecture

     Pass a single architecture name without the compilation unit to generate an arbitrary configuration for that architecture.
 Passing multiple architectures is not supported.

         klocalizer -a x86_64

-### Setting Additional Configuration Options
+- Setting Additional Configuration Options

     Multiple `--define` and `--undefine` arguments can be used to force configurations on or off when searching for constraints.

         klocalizer --define CONFIG_USB --define CONFIG_FS --undefine CONFIG_SOUND drivers/usb/storage/alauda.o

     Note that this can prevent finding a valid configuration.

         klocalizer -a x86_64 --undefine CONFIG_USB drivers/usb/storage/alauda.o  # no configuration possible because alauda depends on USB

-### Investigating Unsatisfied Constraints
+- Investigating Unsatisfied Constraints

     Use `--show-unsat-core` to see what constraints are causing the issue:

         klocalizer --show-unsat-core -a x86_64 --undefine CONFIG_USB drivers/usb/storage/alauda.o  # no configuration possible because alauda depends on USB

-### Optimizing the Resulting Configuration (Experimental)
+- Optimizing the Resulting Configuration (Experimental)

 Klocalizer will attempt to match a given configuration, while still maintaing the configuration options necessary to build the given